-Your thyroid is a small, powerful gland located in your neck.
-It makes thyroid hormone, which affects your metabolism, heart rate, and many other systems in the body.
-Sometimes, cells can grow out of control and form a lump on your thyroid.
-Doctors call these “thyroid nodules.”
-They may be solid or filled with fluid.
+Thyroid nodules are solid or fluid-filled lumps or bumps.
+They’re found on your thyroid, a small, powerful gland in your neck.
+This gland makes thyroid hormone, which affects your metabolism (the internal process that turns your food into energy), heart rate, and many other systems in the body.
+Sometimes, cells in your thyroid can grow out of control and form a lump.

 It’s not always clear why a person gets thyroid nodules.
 Several medical conditions can cause them to form.
 They include:

 Iodine deficiency: A diet that lacks iodine can result in thyroid nodules.
 This is uncommon in the U.S., since iodine is added to many foods.

 Thyroid adenoma: This is an unexplained overgrowth of thyroid tissue.
 Most adenomas are harmless, but some produce thyroid hormone.
 This leads to an overactive thyroid (hyperthyroidism).